-In some very rare cases, it might be useful to force Piwik to re-process the reports from the original logs.
+In some rare occasions it may be useful to force Piwik to re-process the reports from the original logs.
 By default, reports will only be processed once (preferably with an automatic cronjob setup to run every hour) and then archived in the database.
 When you visit the Piwik UI for a previous day (or week, month, etc), all you see is pre-processed data read directly from these archive tables.

 - (Recommended) To reprocess reports for a specific day, or specific period, you can delete the two Mysql tables piwik_archive_* for the specific month containing the dates to re-process.
 To delete the tables, you can use a tool such as phpMyAdmin which is usually provided by your web host.

-- You can also call the API to tell Piwik that old data was imported
+- or you can also call the API to tell Piwik that old data was imported